Keeper-Security/Commander/README.md

 $ keeper export --format=keepass test.kdbx
 ```

-You can optionally provide file password through command line option ```--keepass-file-password```.
+You can optionally provide file password through command line option ```--keepass-file-password``` - this flag will only apply when ```--format=keepass``` is set.
 Master pasword is required for Keepass export - if none provided you will be asked during export and your input will be masked.

 ```bash
 $ keeper export --format=keepass --keepass-file-password=file_password_here test.kdbx